 All of our Organic Cotton is certified by GOTS which stands for Global Organic Textile Standard.
 GOTS is recognized as the world's leading processing standard for textiles made from organic fibers.
 It defines high-level environmental criteria along the entire organic textiles supply chain and requires compliance with social criteria as well.
 Our scope certificate number is 170514.
 You can find the direct link to where we source our organic cotton on the GOTS database here: https://www.global-standard.org/public-database/search/database/search_result/26040.html

 RPET stands for Recycled Polyethylene Terephthalate, or recycled PET.
 RPET is made from recycled polyesters, recycled plastics and pure, 100% organic cotton.
 90% less water is used in the making of RPET clothing, dramatically decreasing the negative environmental impact.
-Our products that contain RPET yarn are made using recycled bottles.
+Our products that contain RPET yarn are made using post consumer recycled bottles.
 The amount of bottles used per garment may vary depending on style, weight and size.

 HEMP AND BAMBOO: